Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure the Python AI service can detect a face from the guard's live camera stream using YOLOv8 and return valid bounding box coordinates.

+**Preconditions:**
+- Guard user is authenticated
+- Face detection modal can be opened
+- Camera access is available
+- Python AI service is running and accessible
+- YOLOv8 model is loaded and ready
+- /detect-face-base64 endpoint is available

 **Actions:**
 - Step 1: Open face detection modal on Guard Dashboard
 - Step 2: Verify Python AI service is available